The 77 Best Gifts for Dads That He’ll Actually Use (And Won’t Abandon in the Garage)

 “My dad has been wanting an outdoor pizza oven forever,” says editorial director of branded content Angela Cuneo.
 And now that we think about it, so has ours.
 This gas-powered portable oven will bring his dream to life—without being a total eyesore in the backyard.
-You might want to get him a new parka while you’re at it, cause we’re pretty confident he’ll want to try this new toy out immediately (regardless of the temp outside).
-Just note that preorders for this Ooni oven are set to ship out in early November, so you don’t want to wait too long to place your order.
+Note: This Ooni oven ships six to eight weeks after purchase, so you don’t want to wait too long to place your order.

 15. Apple Watch Series 6